 3. Soilless Growing Systems

-Hydroponics and other soilless systems are no longer a niche—they’re shaping the future of agriculture.
-These methods enable high-quality crop production while using fewer resources, making them an increasingly popular choice.
+Hydroponics and other soilless systems are no longer a niche — they’re shaping the future of agriculture.
+These methods enable high-quality crop production while using fewer resources, making them an increasingly popular choice among the greenhouse trends for 2025.

 Why soilless farming is on the rise: